 Best drugstore sulfate-free shampoo

 Louis says this sulfate-free shampoo carried by most drugstores is the one to grab if you’re doing a quick CVS or Duane Reade run.
-She notes that “even though it says for ‘extremely dry, brittle hair,’ it really is for any hair type.”
-Plus, she says, the Shea Moisture shampoo can double as a conditioner in a pinch: “It’s really good at leaving the hair super-moisturized even without conditioner.”
+She notes that “even though it says it is for ‘extremely dry, brittle hair,’ it really is for any hair type.”
+Plus, she says the Shea Moisture shampoo can double as a conditioner in a pinch: “It’s really good at leaving the hair super-moisturized even without conditioner.”
 If you’re looking for something that delivers even more hydration, you could try Shea Moisture’s sulfate-free Protein Strong Treatment, which Strategist contributor Shammara Lawrence says her dry curls “drink up.”
 (Lawrence also told us she notices that she sheds less hair after using it.)

 Best sulfate-free shampoo for daily use

 While Hagel told us you really need to wash your hair only once or twice a week, some people may find it hard to give up their daily habit.
 If that sounds like you, this Davines shampoo formulated for all hair types is the only one on the list specifically formulated to be gentle enough to use seven days a week.
 “Davines shampoos are a favorite of mine,” says Jordan, who notes that they are also organic.
 “They use disodium laureth sulfosuccinate as their surfactant, which is considered to be very safe for humans because the molecules are larger than other surfactants and can’t penetrate the skin.”